MBrassey/appleseed/README.md

 Configuring the `minutes=""` variable controls how long appleseed will wait to relaunch, in this way it operates as a simple cron service for session based process automation.

 I use appleseed to backup my [macOS Desktop Configuration](https://github.com/mattinclude/macOS) files to `appleseed/backup/`, and other important files wherever I want them :].

+#### ToDo:
+[ ] - Add function to upload "backup files" to STORJ.
+[ ] - Add function to pull down and apply configs from github repo.